maxjenius/AgGridPCFTemplate/README.md

 `useBrowserDatePicker`.
 When the values include time, set `cellDataType` to `"dateTime"` so the grid parses the time portion.

+Date and time fields retrieved from your data source are automatically normalized to ISO strings (`YYYY-MM-DD` or `YYYY-MM-DDTHH:MM:SS`) before being passed to AG Grid.
+This ensures that the built-in date filter and editors can interpret the values correctly.

 ```PowerApps
 JSON([
   {